 The communion cups date back to 1610.
 Half the roof of the church of 1700 fell down in 1750, but unfortunately freestone from Tynron Doon was used to rebuild it.
 There were further major repairs in 1787 which made the church comfortable except when snow penetrated the crevices in the roof!

 Tynron Kirk was again in a ruinous state in 1834 and the present building was built in 1837 for £975 by John Dalyell of Minnyhive.
 The architect was William Burn of George Street, Edinburgh.
 His plans are in the RCAHMS in Edinburgh and it seems that he initially envisaged a simple rectangular building.
+Burn was a famous architect with hundreds of commissions, including many churches, eg Keir, Morton and Langholm and lots of country houses including a number for Buccleuch and also the Crichton in Dumfries.
+He designed buildings all over Scotland and England.

 The church was rebuilt in 1889 when there was a fashionable wedding to reopen it, Marion Brown, daughter of Adam Brown at Bennan.
 There were huge crowds and schoolchildren were given a bag of edibles and a sixpence.